 To be honest, I don’t really remember what’s happening here, but let’s just assume that Audrey is walloping Rita one for going behind her back to get an ombre dip dye from Claudia Colby.

 Another wedding, another colour – this time something more subtle to offset the rather elaborate hat and outfit Rita wore for her ill-fated nuptials with Dennis Tanner.
 In fact, it’s quite hard to tell exactly where hat ends and hair begins.

+Let’s hope the sun is shining again soon, and Rita can cast off her furry titfer to dazzle us once again with her iridescent majesty.
 One thing’s for sure, though – Audrey’s salon will never go out of business as long as Rita is resident on Coronation Street.